chef-boneyard/aws_native_chef_server/README.md

 # What does this template provision?
 - A "bootstrap" frontend in an Auto Scaling Group of 1.
-- A second frontend in an Auto Scaling Group that will scale up to 3 total.
+- A second frontend in an Auto Scaling Group that will automatically scale up to a configured maximum (default 3)
-- A Multi AZ Elastic Load Balancer instance.
+- A Multi-AZ Elastic Load Balancer
-- A Multi AZ RDS Postgres database.
+- A Multi-AZ RDS Postgres database
-- An ElasticSearch cluster that defaults to 3 shards.
+- A Multi-AZ ElasticSearch cluster
 - Various security groups, iam profiles, and various pieces to connect the things.
 - Cloudwatch alarms and an Operations dashboard in Cloudwatch: